ml-explore/mlx/docs/src/usage/distributed.rst

     host2 slots=1

 When using MLX, it is very likely that you want to use 1 slot per host, ie one process per host.
-Moreover, the hostfile needs to also contain the current host if you wlso ant to run on the local host.
+The hostfile also needs to contain the current host if you want to run on the local host.
 Passing the host file to ``mpirun`` is simply done using the ``--hostfile`` command line argument.

 Training Example